puppetlabs/bolt/8-writing-advanced-tasks/README.md

 ```
 # Next steps

-Now you know how to use `--noop` and write metadata you can move on to:
+Now that you know how to use `--noop` and write metadata you can move on to:

 1. [Writing advanced Plans](../9-writing-advanced-plans)